Any nonincreasing convergence curves are simultaneously possible for GMRES and weighted GMRES, as well as for left and right preconditioned GMRES: Preconditioned GMRES

-In the following result, we show that it is possible to prescribe the convergence curves for the GMRES algorithm preconditioned on the left and on the right, and build a system and a preconditioner for which preconditioned $I$-GMRES realizes both.
+In the following result, we show that it is possible to simultaneously prescribe the convergence curves for the GMRES algorithm preconditioned on the left and on the right.

 \begin{theorem}[Any two convergence curves are simultaneously possible] Consider the convergence curves induced by $g_L$ and $g_R\in\resdecrease$ of same length.
 There exists a system $(A,b)$ and a preconditioner $H$ such that $I$-GMRES$(A,b)$ right preconditioned by $H$ realizes $g_R$, and $I$-GMRES$(A,b)$ left preconditioned by $H$ realizes $g_L$.
-Additionally, the eigenvalues of $AH$ can be prescribed. \end{theorem} \begin{proof} Define a matrix $T$ of the form \eqref{eq:T_form} such that
+Additionally, the eigenvalues of $AH$ (or, equivalently, of $HA$){} can be prescribed. \end{theorem} \begin{proof} By \Cref{cor:weight-simultaneous}, there exists a system $(\widehat A,b)$ and an hpd matrix $M$ such that $I$-GMRES$(\widehat A,b)$ realizes $g_R$, and $M$-GMRES$(\widehat A,b)$ realizes $g_L$.
+Additionally, the eigenvalues of $\widehat A$ can be prescribed.
+Since $M$ is hpd, there exists $H$ such that $ M = H^*H$.
+We moreover define $ A := \widehat{A}H^{-1}$.

-$T$ can be constructed as in the proof of \Cref{th:there_exists_M}.
-Let $W$ be a unitary matrix arbitrarily chosen, and define